Jonty16117/shopping_bot/README.md

 5. Done!!

 ## Note
 Currently this script only adds the item to the cart, and the user have to place the rest of the order manually.
 This feature of auto-order will be add in future.
+Also the websites that are supported currently are:
+1. Flipkart

+Support for more websites coming soon...

+Happy Shopping